Jeevanmerkaji/KauSchlau/README.md

   ## <a name="Overview">Overview</a>

   KauSchlau is a comprehensive digital health application designed to help individuals manage and alleviate symptoms of bruxism (teeth grinding).
-By combining symptom tracking, guided therapeutic exercises, and progress monitoring, BruxEase creates a personalized approach to bruxism management.
+By combining symptom tracking, guided therapeutic exercises, and progress monitoring, it creates a personalized approach to bruxism management.

   ### What is Bruxism?